Rise to Success: Career Highlights of Ruben Gallego

 January 3, 2025: Took Office as Senator

-On January 3, 2025, Gallego took office as the first Latino to represent Arizona in the United States Senate, becoming one of the first two Colombian-American U.S. senators.
+On January 3, 2025, Gallego took office as the first Latino to represent Arizona in the United States Senate and one of the first two Colombian-American U.S. senators.

 In 2025, Gallego was one of 12 Senate Democrats who joined all Republicans to vote for the Laken Riley Act.

-In 2025, Ruben Gallego started serving as the junior United States senator from Arizona.
+In 2025, Ruben Gallego became the junior United States Senator from Arizona.